sdmiller1/tracker-app/README.md

 Like many people I watch many movies both streaming and on DVD.
 However, I frequently find myself unsure of what to watch.
 To solve this problem I am creating a site that will track movies that a user owns and movies that they want to watch later.
+Users will be able to rate movies on a scale of 1-10, then they will be able to sort their movies to find their favorites.

 ### Project Technologies
 * Security Authentication